-Experience the compelling Côa Valley-

 Located between the Douro River to the north and the Serra da Malcata in the south, Portugal's Côa Valley is a spectacular mix of riverine gorges, oak forests, rocky heathlands and former cropland returning to nature.
 New sustainable travel here combines the finest natural and cultural experiences in the area, supporting local people and new independent nature reserves.

 The Côa Valley is home to griffon and Egyptian vultures, golden and Bonelli’s eagles, and endangered species such as black vulture, Spanish imperial eagle and black stork.
 The rabbit is perhaps the most important mammal species, a vital source of prey not only for the birds but also for carnivores such as mongoose, civets, martens, polecats and elusive wild cats.
 Rabbits rely larger on herbivores to clear large shrubs and roe deer are making a welcomed comeback together with species of wild horse and cattle are grazing freely in the Faia Brava Nature Reserve.
-Quite recently and for the first time Iberian wolves were spotted here, and it is hoped the Iberian lynx will soon be reintroduced.

-Complementing this incredible wildlife, Western Iberia also has a rich human heritage.
+Complementing this incredible wildlife, the Côa Valley also has a rich human heritage.
 The Prehistoric Rock Art Sites in the Côa Valley are a UNESCO World Heritage Site, with thousands of animal, human and abstract figures carved into rock faces, some of which date back over 20,000 years.
 Together they make up the largest open-air collection of prehistory art in Europe.
 All this is complemented by delicious local cuisine and some of Portugal’s finest wines, sourced from the renowned Douro Valley.